Marc A. Rubenstein

 - Represented Vertex Pharmaceuticals in its strategic research and collaboration agreement with Moderna Therapeutics focused on the use of Moderna’s mRNA therapeutics technology to discover and develop potential new treatments for cystic fibrosis.
 Vertex paid Moderna $40 million in upfront payments, consisting of a $20 million license fee and a $20m investment.
 Potential development and commercialization milestones are in excess of $300 million.

-- Represented Beam Therapeutics in its Series A financing that included Circle Ventures and F-Prime Capital and in connection with its licenses from Editas Medicine and The Broad Institute.
+- Represented Beam Therapeutics in its Series A financing that included Arch Ventures and F-Prime Capital and in connection with its licenses from Editas Medicine and The Broad Institute.
+Also represented Beam in its $135 million Series B financing.